Microsoft/azure-docs.hu-hu/articles/databox-online/azure-stack-edge-j-series-set-azure-resource-manager-password.md

         PS /home/aseuser/clouddrive>
     ```
-A Azure Resource Managerhoz való kapcsolódáshoz használja az új jelszót.
+Use the new password to connect to Azure Resource Manager.-->

 ## <a name="next-steps"></a>Következő lépések